Ultimate Guide to Ketogenic Diet for Beginners: Keto 101!

 Oh, yes I know, you are probably wondering how eating more fats can help YOU burn fat and lose weight!

 When it comes to weight loss, the problem is NOT fat, but sugar.
 I mean the GOOD FATS.
 When you consume a lot of carbs, your body stores the excess as fat.

-On the other hand, the good fats helps to turn your body into a fat burning machine.
-Sounds wierd, doesn’t it?
-This book explains the the why.
+On the other hand, the good fats help to turn your body into a fat burning machine.
+Sounds weird, doesn’t it?
+This book explains why.

 You have heard the word “ketosis” a lot, but what is it?
 Ketosis is a metabolic process that occurs in your body to help keep it functioning.

 If your body lacks enough carbs, your cells will begin to burn fats for energy.
 During this process, your body produces ketones, which it uses as fuel.

 Related: How to Know You are in Ketosis